ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 This type of testing is called manually checking the function.
 Such a test is the bare minimum of quality assurance and there is a better method of performing such tasks automatically known as ‘Automated Testing’

-Almost all programming languages do have a means to automatically check whether a condition holds, and stop execution if it does not.
+Almost all programming languages do have means to automatically check whether a condition holds, and stop execution if it does not.
 This is called an assertion, and it is immensely useful for testing.

 In Python, the assert statement takes a condition, and if the condition is true, nothing happens.